priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/docker_deployment.md

 ##  Install Redis on a single AWS Arm based instance

-You can deploy Redis on AWS Graviton processors using Terraform and Ansible.
+You can deploy Redis on a Docker container using Terraform and Ansible.

 In this topic, you will deploy Redis on a Docker container, and in the next topic you will deploy Redis in a multi-node configuration.